 Regionale trains are the most economical of Trenitalia’s routes and include few amenities.
 There are sometimes both 1st and 2nd class cars, but don’t expect the same 1st class that you would see on the AV trains.
 Regionale trains often have spotty air conditioning and the power outlets may not all work.
 Reservations on these trains aren't necessary, so passengers choose a seat in their class as they board.

 Frecciabianca and Intercity trains are the lowest category AV trains, but still offer passengers air conditioning, 1st-class and 2nd-class cars, and a café car.
 First class seats have meal service, a mini-bar, power outlets, and free newspapers.

 Florence and Cinque Terre-Manarola Train Stations

-Florence's main Santa Maria Novella station is just across the street from the historic center, and the major hub for city and regional buses is right in front of the station.
+Florence's main Santa Maria Novella station is just across the street from the historic center, and is a major hub for city and regional buses.

 Note: the Florence Santa Maria Novella station currently has a security check before the platforms, so factor in extra time for the delay.